PlatONnetwork/AppChain-SDK/PlatONAppchainTestEnv_EN.md

 Users can conduct contract and dAPP development testing in this test environment, or set up their own nodes to join the test chain and perform performance verification.
 The methods are as follows:

 #### Download Test Environment Configuration
-The test environment configuration system is Ubuntu 24.04 LTS.
-Please ensure consistency.
+The operating system is Ubuntu 24.04 LTS.
 The download link is: https://app-chain.oss-ap-southeast-1.aliyuncs.com/testnetnode.tar.gz
 #### Generate Configuration